Numerical semigroups, polyhedra, and posets II: locating certain families of semigroups: Polyhedra faces containing arithmetical numerical semigroups

 Since every integer point in $F$ is the Kunz tuple of some extra-generalized arithmetical numerical semigroup by Theorem~\ref{t:onlyarithfaces}, adding $\vec r$ or $\vec t$ to any integer point in $F$ yields another point in $F$, so the rays $\vec r$ and $\vec t$ both lie in~$F$.

 Now, the coordinates of $\vec r$ satisfy the equation $2r_1 = r_2$, which is not satisfied by the Ap\'ery coordinates of $S$ since $k > 1$.
-To prove the same for $\vec t$, we consider two cases.
+To prove that $\vec t$ is also an extremal ray, we~consider two cases.
 First, if $k \mid a$, then

 so $\vec t$ lies in a face with nontrivial Kunz subgroup.
 Otherwise, we can write $a - 1 = qk + r$ with $q = \lfloor a/k \rfloor$ and $0 \le r \le k - 2$ and obtain

 as a facet equation not satisfied by the Ap\'ery coordinates of $S$.
 As such, we conclude $\vec r$ and $\vec t$ both lie in proper faces of $F$, which necessarily are rays since $\dim F = 2$.